Overview & Career Outcomes

 The MS in Organizational Leadership will provide you with a learning experience that aligns with your career goals and prepare you to be an impactful leader in a diverse marketplace and organization.

 This program is comprised of a total of 36 credits which includes a capstone and one elective.
 The elective choices are not shown below but chosen from selected Management, Sport Management, Communications, Criminal Justice and Education courses.
+You also choose from 2 Capstone options: MGMT798 Research Project or MGMT799 Internship.

 Get information on our Course Schedules.